cemu-project/cemu_graphic_packs/src/XenobladeChroniclesX/Mods/readme.md

 ### HUD mods
 - **Change time anywhere**: Allow to change time of the day from the eManual entry of the main menu.
+- **Freecam**: Look around the world with the monolith soft developer freecam.
+    >Hold 'R' button to move camera up |
+    >Hold 'L' button to move camera down |
+    >Hold 'X' button to keep camera in place |
+    >Hold 'Y' button to speed up camera |
+    >Tip: Press and hold the R stick button to speed up even more
+- **No Model Fade**: Makes it so that character and skell models don't fade out when the camera gets too close.
+- **Remove Overdrive Blur**: Removes the blur that happens around the screen when you are in Overdrive.

 ### Loot mods
 - **Equipment - Alternate random augments**: change the way augments are selected during loot generation.